railsuser2014/openobject-doc-book-en/3/3_8/statutory_taxes.rst

 .. tip:: General Ledger for one or more accounts

-    When you want to print the general ledger for one or more accounts, go to the menu :menuselection:`Accounting --> Configuration -> Financial Accounting --> Accounts --> Accounts`.
-Select the account(s) for which you want to print the general ledger and click the :guilabel:`General Ledger` report at the right side of the screen.
+    When you want to print the general ledger for one or more accounts, go to the menu :menuselection:`Accounting --> Configuration --> Accounts --> Accounts`.
+Select the account(s) for which you want to print the general ledger and click the :menuselection:`Print --> General Ledger` report at the top of the screen.

 While the general ledger displays transactions for an account, a trial balance will show one amount (either debit or credit) for each account.
 The aim of the trial balance is to prove that the total of all debit balances is equal to the total of all credit balances.